ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 protect the ML pipeline to ensure its security during training, test, and inference.
 This is an active area of study, and terminology varies.
-That said, there many kinds of potential attacks on ML systems, including:
+That said, there are many kinds of potential attacks on ML systems, including:

 * *Evasion* ("do/infer the wrong thing").
   In an evasion attack, the attacker provides a modified input to